 Supergirl Limited Edition

 One reason it is possible to overlook the lack of story or consistency in the story is the caliber of the actors in this film.
 Helen Slater is mostly endearing as Kara although occasionally annoying.
 She carries the role off because she is herself under whelmed by her powers.
-She is rather natural in the role as a young girl who just happens to have extreme powers.
+She is rather natural in the role of a young girl who happens to have extreme powers.
 This movie is very much a gender reversal.
-Here, it is the women not the men that carry the story and have the power.
+Here, it is the women, not the men that carry the story and have the power.
 The evil witch played by Dunaway is pure evil.
 No pretense is made to humanize her.
-In fact, in the whole movie there are no fully three-dimensional characters, only cartoonish characters.
-But thats all right, this is a live action cartoon after all.
-A great talent like OToole is underutilized in this film but manages to add a little touch of class.
+In fact, in the whole movie, there are no fully three-dimensional characters, only cartoonish characters.
+But that’s all right; this is a live action cartoon after all.
+A great talent like O’Toole is underutilized in this film but manages to add a little touch of class.
 Brenda Vaccaro wonderfully provides the comic relief.
-As the best friend and toady of the witch she gets some of the funniest lines in the film.
-If you look closely youll see an excellent little cameo appearance by Matt Frewer as one of the two misfortunate men that try to rape Supergirl.
-The film is full of camp little moments like these that are pulled off only by the abilities of the performers.
+As the best friend and toady of the witch, she gets some of the funniest lines in the film.
+If you look closely, you’ll see an excellent little cameo appearance by Matt Frewer as one of the two misfortunate men that try to rape Supergirl.
+The film is full of little camp moments like these that are pulled off only by the abilities of the performers.